 - For well-planned projects that address significant health-related housing or food system needs, we provide larger grants and low-interest loans to support capital costs, business startups, or other creative, community-driven approaches.
 For large projects, we will generally not be the majority funder.
 Instead, we will provide strategic investments that facilitate securing full financing.

-In selecting projects to support, we consider the community’s need, its readiness for the project, the feasibility of the proposed programming, and the resources that can be leveraged.
+In selecting projects to support, we consider the community’s need, readiness for the project, feasibility of the proposed programming, and the resources that can be leveraged.
+Funding is by invitation only—we do not accept unsolicited proposals.